-- Completion of PharmD Degree from an ACPE-accredited College or School of Pharmacy - For PGY2 program, completion of an ASHP-accredited PGY1 residency or equivalent experience - Must be eligible for licensure in the State of Washington - Appointment to this residency program is contingent upon eligibility for employment according to the Federal Immigration Reform and Control Act of 1986, which requires employers to certify eligibility of employees not born in the United State.
-UW Medicine does not offer VISA sponsorship. - UW Medicine COVID 19 vaccination policy requires all staff (including new hires) to provide documentation that they have received the 2-dose vaccination series AND booster(s) or complete a declination process.
-This must be done prior to the official start date for new hires.
+- Completion of PharmD Degree from an ACPE-accredited College or School of Pharmacy - For PGY2 program, completion of an ASHP-accredited or candidate-status PGY1 residency Must be eligible for licensure in the State of Washington - Appointment to this residency program is contingent upon eligibility for employment according to the Federal Immigration Reform and Control Act of 1986, which requires employers to certify eligibility of employees not born in the United State.
+UW Medicine does not offer VISA sponsorship. - Being up to date on COVID-19 vaccination is strongly encouraged for all UW Medicine staff but is no longer require for employment as of June 2023. personnel Back to top